iamwpj/iamwpj/resume/src/cv.md

-The University of Northern Iowa is utilizing a planning grant from the National Science Foundation to decipher the ways in which campus can help to provide high performance compute resources to other similiar and smaller institutions in the Midwest.
+The University of Northern Iowa is utilizing a planning grant from the National Science Foundation to decipher the ways in which campus can help to provide high performance compute resources to other similar and smaller institutions in the Midwest.
 The focus of the workshop was to cover some outstanding concerns and establish communications with partner schools for future collaboration.